-Magnesium SulphateWhy do we use it?
+Epsom saltWhat is it, and why do we use it?

-It is the high density of this Epsom Salt solution which gives the buoyancy and feeling of weightlessness which is at the heart of the floatation experience.
+It is the high density of this Epsom salt solution which gives the buoyancy and feeling of weightlessness which is at the heart of the floatation experience.

-Bathing in Epsom Salts has a long history and many people believe it has beneficial effects.
-The informal name ‘Epsom Salts’ originates from its discovery in Epsom in 1618.
+Bathing in ‘Epsom Salts’ has a long history and many people believe it has beneficial effects.
+The informal name ‘Epsom Salts’ comes from its discovery in Epsom in 1618.
 It is claimed to have wide-ranging benefits from soothing aching muscles to aiding the healing of scar tissue.

 Many people take Magnesium as supplements or creams, for its health benefits.
 Research has shown that Magnesium can be absorbed through the skin via creams.
 There is a helpful summary on the University of Hertfordshire website.